Categories

 These categories are designed to recognized agencies that have demonstrated a commitment to various important aspects of creativity and innovation

-This category looks to recognize agencies that are addressing the industry's diversity, equity and inclusion challenges with innovative and effective initiatives.
+This category recognizes agencies that are addressing the industry's diversity, equity and inclusion challenges with innovative and effective initiatives.

 For communications between an agency or in-house PR department and its own team members.